AtanasovAtanas/pb-interactive-csharp/EN/05-While-Loop/02-Real-Life-Example.md

 You have to fill a bucket with water using a mug.

-You never know how many mugs of water you use, but only be stopped when the bucket is full.
+You never know how many mugs of water you will use.

+You will stop when the bucket is full.

 In this exmaple, you work until satisfying a given condition.
 [/slide]